 - While the cake is cooling, combine the water, sugar and strawberries in a saucepan over medium heat.
 Stir until hot and the sugar has dissolved.
 Pour into a bowl or glass jar and let cool.
 This can also be done a day in advance and stored in the fridge.

 - In a saucepan, cook the strawberries and sugar over medium low heat until the strawberries are easily mashed down with a spatula and develop juices, about 5 - 7 minutes.

 - In a small bowl, mix the corn starch and water, then add to the strawberries and turn to medium high just until it bubbles.

 - Before mixing, place the bowl of stand mixer and the whisk attachment in the freezer or fridge for 15 minutes.
 This helps the cream whip up best.

-- Once the chill time is almost up, add the gelatin and water to a small saucepan over the lowest setting and stir to dissolve.
+- Once the chill time is almost up, add the gelatin and water to a small saucepan and allow it to bloom for 5 minutes.
+Then, turn the heat to the lowest setting and stir to dissolve.
 Depending on your stove top, either keep the gelatin on the lowest setting or turn off the burner - the gelatin needs to remain in a liquid phase.

 - Place in the fridge until ready to use.

 - Using a pastry brush (or a spoon), fully coat the top of the first cake layer with the simple syrup.

 - Add a dollop of whipped cream to the top and spread evenly over the cake layer, reaching the whole way to the sides.
 Layer half of the sliced strawberries evenly over the whipped cream, then add another dollop of whipped cream and spread it evenly to cover the strawberries.

 - Add the middle layer of cake and gently push down so you remove any gaps in the strawberries and whipped cream.
 Complete the same process with the simple syrup, whipped cream, strawberries, whipped cream.